UDAA Academic Enrichment Awards

 2.)
 Attach an essay, not to exceed two pages, explaining why you are a good candidate for the award and how the program relates to your program of study, educational and long-term goals.
 Also include details on your legacy connection and why your legacy connection to UD means so much to you.

 3.)
 Include, in essay or otherwise, a detailed description of the program, conference, competition, etc., for which you are requesting funding.
 If you are presenting at a conference or symposium or are receiving an award please include a copy of the agenda or some other form of verification.

 4.)
+Download and complete the Expense Form to help you calculate the amount of your request.
 Include documentation that verifies the cost of the program (i.e. website printouts, quotes from travel agents, mileage estimates for gas costs from website, etc).
 The committee needs to see how your costs are calculated and where the estimates came from.
-Click here to download the Expense Form to help you calculate the amount of your request.
 Rent or hotel charges will be evaluated on a case-by-case basis.

 5.)
 Attach one letter of reference from your faculty advisor or a member of the UD community who endorses your proposal and how you would use the award.
 Reference letters from outside UD may be submitted as additional support.